anderkve/FYS3150/_sources/lecture_notes/2024/README.md

 ### Lecture 7, September 12:

-- Continue discussion LU decomposition
+- Continue discussion of LU decomposition
   - What it's good for:
     - Finding the determinant
     - Finding the inverse